thesse1/webmethods-api-gateway-staging/README.md

   - apis: Contains projects with the API Gateway assets exported from DESIGN environment along with the definition of the projects' asset sets as well as alias and scope definitions
   - azure-devops-demo-generator: Template definition and supporting files for creating demo/seed ADO projects using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/)
   - bin: Windows batch script that exports/imports a defined set of API Gateway assets from/to DESIGN environment and stores the asset definition in file system (local clone of the Git repository)
-  - configuration: Contains folders with the API Gateway configuration assets exported from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT instances along with the definition of the exported asset sets
+  - configuration: Contains folders with the API Gateway configuration assets exported from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments along with the definition of the exported asset sets
-  - environments: Contains folders with Postman environment definitions for API Gateway instances in the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT stages.
+  - environments: Contains folders with Postman environment definition files for API Gateway environments in the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT stages.
 Each folder includes the definitions for one set of environments.
 The solution comes with two sample sets:
     - webm_io: Set of webMethods.io API Gateways hosted on the Software AG cloud
     - azure_demo_01: Set of API Gateways deployed to Azure Kubernetes Service clusters
   - images: Diagrams and screenshots used in this documentation
   - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments, for initializing the environments, for exporting assets, for updating API definitions, for configuring HAFT, for publishing APIs to API Portal / Developer Portal and for log purging
-  - postman/collections/utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway instances with environment-specific configurations, and for log purging
+  - postman/collections/utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway environments with environment-specific configurations, and for log purging
   - postman/collections/apitests: Contains Postman collections with API tests for every API project which are executed automatically for every API deployment
   - schemas: Contains an updated version of the Petstore API Swagger API specification for demonstrating automatic API update